franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

 <!-- OPEN ISSUE: group_id and epoch are duplicated in the TBS and in
 GroupContext.
 Think about how to de-duplicate. -->

+## Content Encryption

-The ciphertext field of the MLSCiphertext object is produced by supplying the inputs described below to the AEAD function specified by the ciphersuite in use.
+The `ciphertext` field of the MLSCiphertext object is produced by supplying the inputs described below to the AEAD function specified by the ciphersuite in use.
 The plaintext input contains content and signature of the MLSPlaintext, plus optional padding.
 These values